LR1933/atlr/README.md

-A private R package with no license due to assuming no one else will use this package.
+This is a private R package with no license due to assuming no one else will use this package.

 Install the package.
 ```
-devtools::install_github('lijiaqi-github/R.package.MCV')
+devtools::install_github('lijiaqi-github/R.package.atelier')
 ```

 The following is the code added to Rprofile.site when R version is updated.<br>
 ```
 file.edit(file.path(R.home("etc"), "Rprofile.site"))
 ################################################################################
     options(scipen = 8,digits = 8)
     grDevices::windowsFonts(Times = grDevices::windowsFont("Times New Roman"))
-    options(max.print = 1000)

      suppressPackageStartupMessages(library(tableone))
      suppressPackageStartupMessages(library(rms))